-- A. No elected official, employee, or board member shall knowingly use his or her official position or official powers and duties to secure a financial or material benefit, or promise of a financial or material benefit, for himself or herself, a relative, or any private organization in which he or she has an interest. - B. No elected official, employee, or board member shall require, coerce, or request without offering just compensation a subordinate employee to perform any task unreasonably outside the scope of his or her County employment that does not further a County interest, including the performance of any clerical or other work on behalf of the individual, his or her family, business, social, church, or fraternal interest that does not further a County interest, or the purchase of goods or services for personal, business, or political purposes.. - C. No elected official, employee, or board member shall sell or agree to sell, either directly or indirectly through an entity in which he or she holds an interest, goods or services to the County, except through the County's competitive bidding process consistent with Ohio Revised Code Section 2921.42 et. seq. - D. No elected official, employee, or board member shall violate the prohibitions applicable to Ohio counties regarding public contracts pursuant to Ohio Revised Code Section 2921.42 et seq., and any public contracts awarded in violation of Ohio Revised Code Section 2921.42 shall be void and unenforceable. - E. No elected official, employee, or board member shall knowingly misrepresent his or her personal opinion to be the official position of the County.
-This paragraph shall not apply to statements of elected officials made in the course of fulfilling the responsibilities of, or running for, office. - F. No elected official, employee, or board member shall draw a per diem or expense monies from the County to attend a seminar, convention, or conference and then fail to attend the seminar, convention, or conference without acquiring prior approval from a direct supervisor or refunding the pro-rata unused per diem or expense monies to the County. - G. No elected official, employee, or board member shall knowingly suppress any public record.
+- A. No elected official, employee, or board member shall knowingly use his or her official position or official powers and duties to secure a financial or material benefit, or promise of a financial or material benefit, for himself or herself, a relative, or any private organization in which he or she has an interest. - B. No elected official, employee, or board member shall request without offering just compensation, require, or coerce a subordinate employee to perform any task unreasonably outside the scope of his or her County employment that does not further a County interest, including the performance of any clerical or other work on behalf of the individual, his or her family, business, social, church, or fraternal interest that does not further a County interest, or the purchase of goods or services for personal, business, or political purposes. - C. No elected official, employee, or board member shall sell or agree to sell, either directly or indirectly through an entity in which he or she holds an interest, goods or services to the County, except through the County's competitive bidding process consistent with Ohio Revised Code Section 2921.42 et. seq. - D. No elected official, employee, or board member shall violate the prohibitions applicable to Ohio counties regarding public contracts pursuant to Ohio Revised Code Section 2921.42 et seq., and any public contracts awarded in violation of Ohio Revised Code Section 2921.42 shall be void and unenforceable. - E. No elected official, employee, or board member shall knowingly misrepresent his or her personal opinion to be the official position of the County.
+This paragraph shall not apply to statements of elected officials made in the course of fulfilling the responsibilities of, or running for, office. - F. No elected official, employee, or board member shall draw a per diem or expense monies from the County to attend a seminar, convention, or conference and then fail to attend the seminar, convention, or conference without acquiring prior approval from a direct supervisor or refunding the pro-rata unused per diem or expense monies to the County. - G. No elected official, employee, or board member shall knowingly suppress any public record. - H. No elected official, employee, or board member shall: - 1.
+Abuse his or her authority to compel a subordinate employee to endure or participate in sexual conduct; or